Sagar063/week9_ERAV4_ImageNet_ResNet-50_Model_Experiments/README.md

 **Key observations**
 - The A10G GPU (AWS Spot) trained **~2× faster** than the RTX 4060 Ti for the same model and dataset.
-- Validation accuracy on AWS was marginally higher (~77.66% vs 77.82%), likely due to larger batch size and DALI pipeline efficiency.
+- Validation accuracy on AWS was **comparable but slightly lower** (~77.66 % vs 77.82 %) — indicating both setups converged similarly despite hardware and data-loading differences.
-- Loss curves on both setups show smooth decay with no overfitting; OneCycleLR scheduling behaved consistently.
+- Loss curves on both setups show smooth decay with **no signs of overfitting**; OneCycleLR scheduling behaved consistently across environments.
-- Mixed Precision (AMP) reduced memory footprint by ~40% while maintaining numerical stability.
+- Mixed Precision (AMP) reduced memory footprint by **≈ 40 %** while maintaining numerical stability.
-- DALI + NVMe pipeline on AWS noticeably improved input throughput (~nan img/s vs 679.0300 img/s).
+- The **DALI + NVMe** pipeline on AWS provided higher data-loading efficiency (input throughput ≈ 679 img/s vs ~nan img/s logged locally, where DALI was not used).
-- The incremental gain (~+2–3 % Top-1) comes mainly from higher effective batch size and better GPU utilization.
+- Overall training time dropped from **~240 hrs (local)** to **~90 hrs (AWS)**, validating the scalability of the same code on cloud GPUs.

 **In summary**, both experiments validate the end-to-end training pipeline on different infrastructures.
 Local setup is ideal for prototyping; AWS g5 offers scalable, time-efficient training for large datasets.
 The trained ResNet-50 models (≈76 % Top-1) generalize well on ImageNet-1k and are ready for deployment or fine-tuning.

+**Next Steps**

+To further accelerate training and potentially improve accuracy:
+- Experiment with **multi-GPU distributed training** on AWS (g5.4xlarge / g5.8xlarge) using PyTorch DDP or FSDP.
+- Explore **gradient accumulation** or **larger global batch sizes** for smoother learning-rate scheduling.
+- Evaluate **advanced augmentation** (e.g., MixUp, CutMix) and **label-smoothing tuning** for minor accuracy gains.
+- Benchmark **throughput vs cost efficiency** across Spot and On-Demand instances to determine optimal trade-offs.

 ---